sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 ### Old sailfish-os-build-engine images keep piling up, is this desired?

-This is a known issue with the initial Docker support (Sailfish SDK 3.1).
+This is a known issue with the initial Docker support.
 With every build engine start/stop cycle, one new image layer is created.
-This issue is likely going to be addressed with the next Sailfish SDK release.
 Should you hit the limit of maximum 127 layers per Docker image meanwhile, there are basically two options how to recover:

 1. Reinstall the Sailfish SDK (recommended)
 2. Flatten the history manually by following one of those guides available on the web, e.g., [4](https://tuhrig.de/flatten-a-docker-container-or-image/) and taking care of restoring all the LABELs and the CMD set on the image.